-And, STEM careers don’t just have higher salaries compared to other jobs — they’re also seeing more rapid salary growth.
-According to the Winter Salary Survey by NACE, starting salaries in STEM fields like engineering, computer science, and math are growing much faster than other career fields like social sciences.
+STEM careers don’t just have higher salaries compared to other jobs — they’re also seeing more rapid salary growth.
+According to the Winter Salary Survey by NACE, starting salaries in STEM fields like engineering, computer science, and math are growing much faster than in other career fields like social sciences.

-This means that those students who are able to pursue STEM can look forward to a future where they will increasingly earn more money (on average) than those who choose other careers.
+This means that students who are able to pursue STEM can look forward to a future where they will increasingly earn more money (on average) than those who choose other careers.

-Students who are not provided with the opportunities that allow them to access STEM careers, are shut out of valuable opportunities.
-When these opportunities are denied, all too often along racial, ethnic and socio-economic lines, existing and already troubling income gaps grow wider.
+Students who are not provided with the opportunities that allow them to access STEM careers are shut out of valuable opportunities.
+When these opportunities are denied, all too often along racial, ethnic, and socio-economic lines, existing and already troubling income gaps grow wider.

 By failing to give students from all backgrounds the opportunity to succeed in STEM, we as a society are contributing to these ever-widening income gaps.